 Columbia College is an official General Educational Development Testing Center and provides the opportunity to obtain a GED certificate.
 For information about the testing schedule or to obtain GED transcripts and study options, go to www.ged.com.
-Additionally, the college offers two noncredit, open enrollment courses to assist in preparing individuals to take the GED test: SKLDV 706 and SKLDV 707.
-Course times and dates are in the online class search on connectColumbia For additional information about the test and/or preparation courses, visit the Columbia College GED website or call the number above.
+Additionally, the college offers a noncredit, open enrollment course to assist in preparing individuals to take the GED test: SKLDV 700.
+Course times and dates are in the online class search on connectColumbia.
+For additional information about the test and/or preparation courses, visit the Columbia College GED website or call the number above.